hackclub/hackclub/workshops/country-list-app/README.md

 ### What is Fetch?

-fetch is one of the way of making `HTTP` calls. http calls are numerous ranging from `GET`, `POST`, `DELETE` among nine (9) others which are not the scope of this `WORKSHOP`.
+Fetch is one of the way of making `HTTP` calls. http calls are numerous ranging from `GET`, `POST`, `DELETE` among nine (9) others which beyond the scope of this `WORKSHOP`.
 Fetch method return a promise.

-### What is a Promise?
+### What is Promise?

 The promise is that object that may produce a single value in the future.
-A response that denotes fulfilment or rejection that is success or failure which is handle in javascript with `.then() method`.
+A response that denotes fulfilment or rejection, that is success or failure which is handle in javascript with `.then() method`.

 ```
   .then((res) => {